 embody values beyond

-Click here, to find out more detailed information about the National Register listing process.
+Click here to find out more detailed information about the registry listing process.

-The first step in determining if a cemetery is eligible for the National Register of Historic Places is completing our Determination of Eligibility Cemetery Form.
+The first step in determining if a cemetery is eligible for either register is completing our Determination of Eligibility Cemetery Form.